 Very few aspects of work are individual endeavors.
 It takes a team to bring an idea to fruition and the efforts of many to achieve success.
 So, it’s no surprise that modern workplace design skews toward collaboration.
 But what is a collaborative workspace?
 What defines it and makes it conducive to individual and team efforts?

-Collaborative workspace design isn’t just about recognizing the needs of many but fitting them together in an environment where every individual supports a larger goal.
+Collaborative workspace planning isn’t just about recognizing the needs of many but fitting them together in an environment where every individual supports a larger goal.

 Fostering cooperative, collaborative work